-Build mastery by doing things we enjoy.
+You can build mastery by doing things you enjoy.
 Whether it is reading, cooking, cleaning, fixing a car, working a cross word puzzle, or playing a musical instrument.
 Learn as much as you can about the subject in order to be well versed.
 Discuss what you have learned and write about what you have learned.
-Practice these things to build mastery and in time we feel competent.
+Practice these things to build mastery and in time, feel competent.

 Try Something New